obradovicsl/mini-docker/README.md

 Accept: application/vnd.docker.distribution.manifest.list.v2+json
 ```

-This response includes multiple manifests.
-We must choose the one matching our host system (check `runtime.GOARCH` and `runtime.GOOS` in Go).
+This response includes multiple manifests. **We must choose the one that matches our host OS and CPU architecture** — for example, x86_64 or ARM.
+In Go, we can determine this using the built-in `runtime.GOOS` and `runtime.GOARCH` constants.

 ---